 Ceramic is a good choice to consider in the midst of other different types of dental fillings on account of its tooth color design and high resistance to abrasion and staining.
 This puts it a rank higher than the composite resin, but it’s still a lot more brittle.
 As a result, the input procedure is slightly different than the other types of tooth fillings, where the empty space needs to be enlarged further to create room for its bulkiness.

 While slightly different from the various different types of tooth fillings, ceramic dental restorations are known as onlays or inlays.

 Just as you might have guessed it, gold fillings are expensive in regard to other different types of tooth fillings.
 Actually, you’re more likely to never come across a dentist who will bring it forward as an option knowing very well there are other tooth filling options.
 Different from the types of dental fillings we discussed above, gold doesn’t corrode and can last up to 15 years or more.

 The only downside about gold is that it takes a series of visits to get it properly fitted into the cavity space.
 This generally makes it harder to fit compared to other types of tooth fillings.

-If you would like more in-depth information, give us a call or reach out to us.
+If you live in Woodbury, Syosset, Oyster Bay, Huntington, Melville, or Plainview and would like to learn more about cavity fillings and other similar dental treatments available or would like more in-depth information, give us a call or reach out to us.